Weather compensation or room compensation? A in depth look in to a potentially simple objective

 Its becoming an ever more increasingly popular question within our industry (well amongst ecotechnicians anyway), and one that has no real right or wrong answer, and they most certainly overlap, but there are some situations where one will outperform the other, It’s all about a balance between comfort and efficiency.
 The main advantage of these controls is lower boiler temperatures which gives more condensing efficiency, and much less boiler cycling which extends boiler life and again further increases efficiency.
 This is a strategy to help people come to a more solid conclusion and highlighting the benefits and pitfalls of each method.
 There are small variations in comfort and efficiency but why not aim to maximise both!
 So what method is best for your heating?
 Room compensation, weather compensation, or to what level of both?

 First let me explain that when I refer to weather compensation I’m referring to ‘intelligent weather compensation’ like that found on the Vaillant range, the CDI Worcester and the Viessmann 200 boiler.
 This can give an accurate indoor temperature without using an indoor sensor, however indoor sensing and influence is available.
 When referring to room compensation I’m referring to any internally located controller that modulates the boiler flow temperature to achieve the required indoor temperature, this may or may not use the open therm protocol, but will use a similar ‘bus’ type communication.
-Also assume the use of gas as this is the most widely used fuel, and can obtain the most efficiency gains from modulating controls.
+We also assume the use of gas as this is the most widely used fuel, and can obtain the most efficiency gains from modulating controls.
 It is also beneficial to understand condensing theory and that larger emitter surface area results in lower required flow temperatures and efficiency gained from condensing.

 Both control methods use a more intelligent communication between the boiler and sensors allowing for better diagnostics and more system control along with gas savings and allow more system integration and are a basic standard for Ecotechnician installers.